ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 ### How to use custom mineshafts in style packs?

 The size must be 9 x 4 x 9 blocks.
-Rotation must match the Mine in the Style Pack.
+They must be named and oriented exactly the same (i.e. do not rotate at all) as in the default style pack (careful: the names aren't entirely consistent with the layout, so make careful note which is which!)
 Use an existing style pack as a template along with the [scan tool](../../source/items/scantool) to create the blueprints.

 {% version "1.18.2" before=true %}
 The custom mineshafts need to be at `schematics/yourstyle/miner/*`.